Download (PDF: 326 KB)

 - Grantees may provide an additional 3 months of assistance (beyond the 12 months) if they determine it is necessary for the household.

-- Rental arrears payments are to be prioritized (though it does not require that they be fully paid before applying to prospective rent).
+- For ERA-1: Rental arrears payments are to be prioritized (though it does not require that they be fully paid before applying to prospective rent).

 - Tenants that receive housing subsidies are eligible for rental assistance to cover any portion of rent and utilities that the tenant pays themselves.